-With all these challenges and opportunities considered, Township staff are recommending a property tax levy increase of 5.03% for 2023 in order to generate additional annual funding of \$398,400.
-This represents a 2.94% increase to the Malahide portion of taxes and would see residents pay an additional \$51 annually on a property assessed at \$250,000.
+With all these challenges and opportunities considered, Township staff are recommending a property tax levy increase of 5.26% for 2023 in order to generate additional annual funding of \$416,000.
+This represents a 3.16% increase to the Malahide portion of taxes and would see residents pay an additional \$56 annually on a property assessed at \$250,000.
 Though property tax increases are understandably disheartening for residents, much has been done to soften this financial burden during these difficult times.

-Staff believe the 2023 Draft Budget strikes a careful balance between ensuring existing services are properly funded, investments in new service enhancements can proceed, and property tax increases are kept reasonable and fair.
-We look forward to continuing to work collaboratively with Council during the 2023 Budget deliberations in order to meet the expectations of our community.
+Staff believe the 2023 Budget strikes a careful balance between ensuring existing services are properly funded, investments in new service enhancements can proceed, and property tax increases are kept reasonable and fair.
+We look forward to continuing to work collaboratively with Council in order to meet the expectations of our community.